liolaarc/monki/README.md

 Later on, the project may add some new features or fix some bugs.
 To pull in those changes, run `monki dstdir/`

 Don't make direct changes to the files under dstdir.
 They'll be overwritten by `monki dstdir/`.
 Instead, if you wish to make edits to the project, open `dstdir/monki.l` (which monki creates during the initial clone) and describe the changes you wish to make.
+(See below.)

 ## In-depth example